-I want to continue study and get my masters, so I can further my skills and also apply that to teaching in the future.
-Maybe even at SAE some day!
+I want to continue study and get my master, so I can further my skills and also apply that to teaching in the future.
+Maybe even at SAE someday!
 I also plan to get some work in the local games industry.
 My capstone group and I are also continuing work on our project so we can release it for sale.

 Can you share an artist or professional in your discipline that inspires you?

 Games are a collaborative process, so it’s easier to list studios and games.
 I love titles like Florence from Mountains (a Melbourne-based studio) that explore the relationships we have in small but meaningful ways.